11BelowStudio/HECC-IT/Summer background preparation work/Planning/feature wishlist.md

         * Special per-node CSS options?
             * Maybe consider implementing an option for some form of special per-passage CSS stuff?
                 * **Might be better off just doing this in the 'user-defined CSS' stuff, by allowing passages to have CSS classes.**
+* Some scope for note-taking
+    * Sure, everything that isn't an instance of metadata which appears before the first passage declaration is technically a note (according to HECC-UP), but I'm not sure if these unofficial notes would survive OH-HECC.
+    * **Allow 'notes' to be defined for a passage (probably appearing below the end of the content of that passage), ignored by HECC-UP, but allows author to take notes regarding a certain passage**
+        * **Rather feasible.**
+* Git integration with OH-HECC
+    * Could theoretically integrate git into OH-HECC (similar to IntelliJ's git plugin), to allow version control of some description for the .hecc file
+        * **Rather unfeasible, would need to work out how to get command line git working, work out how to make java automatically do git stuff, then include functionality within OH-HECC to do the command line git stuff for the .hecc file**